 The cameras also captured wild cats like the ocelot (Leopardus pardalis) and the margay (Leopardus wiedii), as well as a white-fronted capuchin (Cebus yuracus) and a pair of neotropical otters (Lontra longicaudis) entering a river.

 “This is the first time that there has been an investigation of mammals in this area,” McHugh said.
 He added that he and McKibben saw several groups of primates during their trips through the mountains.
 One of those groups is a population of yellow-tailed woolly monkeys that’s new to science.
-According to McHugh, “it could have been a new subspecies or a new species” due to some distinct characteristics they observed.
+According to McHugh, due to its unique characteristics that are distinct from other yellow-tailed woolly monkeys, “it could have been a new subspecies or a new species.”

 “What we have found suggests that this is a new species,” McHugh said.
 He added, however, that genetic research must be conducted to confirm whether or not this is the case.